lakdev-gmbh/scenario-games-app/README.md

 3. Install the necessary dependencies by running the following command: <br> `npm install`

-4. Update pod files by running the following command: <br> `pod install`
+4. Update pod files by running the following command: <br> `npx pod-install`

 5. Start the application by running the following command: <br> `npm start`